(b.1923, Venezuela – 2019)

 His research has brought art a new way of understanding the phenomenon of colour, greatly expanding its perceptual universe.
-Cruz-Diez’s work revolves around colour conceived as an autonomous reality, devoid of anecdotes, progressing in space and real time without past or future, in perpetual present.
+Cruz-Diez’s work evolved around colour conceived as an autonomous reality, devoid of anecdotes, progressing in space and real time without past or future, in perpetual present.

 Throughout his career Cruz-Diez has explored colour in 8 series: Couleur Additive [Additive Color], Physichromie, Induction Chromatique [Chromatic Induction], Chromointerférence, Transchromie, Chromosaturation, Chromoscope, and Couleur dans l’espace [Color in Space].